krischik/SteemRubyTutorial/Documents/Part-14.md

          descending: false
       )

-      # exit loop when no resutl set is returned
+      # exit loop when no result set is returned
       #
    break if (not _rows) || (_rows.length == 0)
       pp _rows